-Physical off-ice testing for ice hockey players has been completed for decades, with the North 51 American National Hockey League (NHL) being a large-scale pioneer of their 52 implementation of the NHL Combine test battery, annually conducting large scale testing of 53 worldwide youngsters potentially eligible for the NHL in the future.
-Physical performance 54 55 tests aim to reflect the most relevant physical capabilities underlying ice hockey 56 performance, 2-4 and the results can be useful to monitor longitudinal development, in injury 57 follow-up, and are implemented to set thresholds for fitness requirements in positional, team 58 and/or competitive playing levels.^{3,5-8} Enhanced physical capabilities can be beneficial for 59 players' game-related performance, as an increased fitness-level can contribute to players' likelihood of success in explosive efforts such as during puck battle, body checks and 60 61 breaking free from the opposition to score a goal.
-8 In addition, superior fitness contributes to 62 reduced physical and mental exhaustion, affecting players decision making, technical/tactical skills, injury risk etc.^{3,9} While there is an inconsistency in the specific physical performance 63 tests applied both on- and off-ice, the majority of tests intent to measure physical abilities 64 65 such as aerobic and anaerobic power, speed, agility, and upper- and lower body strength.
-1-3,8 66
+- 51 Physical off-ice testing for ice hockey players has been completed for decades, with the North - 52 American National Hockey League (NHL) being a large-scale pioneer of their - 53 implementation of the NHL Combine test battery, annually conducting large scale testing of - 54 worldwide youngsters potentially eligible for the NHL in the future.1 Physical performance - 55 tests aim to reflect the most relevant physical capabilities underlying ice hockey - 56 performance,2-4 and the results can be useful to monitor longitudinal development, in injury - 57 follow-up, and are implemented to set thresholds for fitness requirements in positional, team - and/or competitive playing levels.^{3,5-8} Enhanced physical capabilities can be beneficial for - 59 players' game-related performance, as an increased fitness-level can contribute to players' - 60 likelihood of success in explosive efforts such as during puck battle, body checks and - 61 breaking free from the opposition to score a goal.8 In addition, superior fitness contributes to - 62 reduced physical and mental exhaustion, affecting players decision making, technical/tactical - 63 skills, injury risk etc.^{3,9} While there is an inconsistency in the specific physical performance - 64 tests applied both on- and off-ice, the majority of tests intent to measure physical abilities 65 such as aerobic and anaerobic power, speed, agility, and upper- and lower body strength.^{1-3,8} - 66

-How well these physical performance assessments represent game-playing performance is, however, debatable.
-8 Measures of on-ice game performance seem to vary and have for example, been limited to pre-defined skating- and puck handling courses. ^{6,10} Additionally, there is considerable test-retest variability in all physical and game-related performance measurements, which will confound the investigation of potential relationships between specific parameters.
-11 Nevertheless, the search for an association or "predictiveness" of game performance is ongoing.
-Some have explored the association to the draft selection, however without any clear associations between physical test performance and draft round entry.
-1,4,12,13 Furthermore, there are a plethora of factors that determines draft selections, and physical performance is only a minor part of those.
-1,2,12 In other studies, trivial to moderate associations have been shown between off- and on-ice tests and game performance markers such as; points, goals, assists, shots, scoring chances, \pm differential statistics, playing time, shift time, or games played across a variety of player caliber, sex and playing level.^{3,7,14,15} The lack of any clear association can be explained by the nature of physical game performances, involving highly complex tasks with great performance variabilities across players competing at the same level.
-It is therefore, unlikely that any on- or off-ice physical performance test can be the true representative of the current markers of match performance.
-10 Hence, the lack of strong associations is more or less expected.
+67 How well these physical performance assessments represent game-playing performance is,

+- 68 however, debatable.8 Measures of on-ice game performance seem to vary and have for - 69 example, been limited to pre-defined skating- and puck handling courses.^{6,10} Additionally, - there is considerable test-retest variability in all physical and game-related performance - 71 measurements, which will confound the investigation of potential relationships between - 72 specific parameters.11 Nevertheless, the search for an association or "predictiveness" of game 73 performance is ongoing.
+Some have explored the association to the draft selection, however - performance is ongoing.
+Some have explored the association to the draft selection, nowever without any clear associations between physical test performance and draft round entry.^{1,4,12,13} - Furthermore, there are a plethora of factors that determines draft selections, and physical - 75 Furthermore, increate a pictuota of factors that determines draft selections, and physical performance is only a minor part of those.^{1,2,12} In other studies, trivial to moderate - 70 performance is only a finitor part of those.
+77 In other studies, trivial to moderate 77 associations have been shown between off- and on-ice tests and game performance markers - 78 such as; points, goals, assists, shots, scoring chances, \pm differential statistics, playing time, - shift time, or games played across a variety of player caliber, sex and playing level.^{3,7,14,15} The - 80 lack of any clear association can be explained by the nature of physical game performances, - 81 involving highly complex tasks with great performance variabilities across players competing - 82 at the same level.
+It is therefore, unlikely that any on- or off-ice physical performance test can - 83 be the true representative of the current markers of match performance.10 Hence, the lack of - 84 strong associations is more or less expected. - 85